Goals and Guardrails

 The percentage of 3rd grade students who are proficient on the state ELA assessment will grow from 32.5% in August 2019 to 62.0% by August 2026.

-2.1: The percentage of students in grades K-3 who score at or above grade-level on the District’s within-year reading assessment in Fall, Winter, and Spring each year.
+2.1: The percentage of students in grade 3 who are At Target on the District’s within-year reading assessment.

 Goal 2 Data: Reading K-3